kubernetes/sig-security/sig-security-assessments/Documentation/recipe-book.md

 1. Make sure that you and your counterpart each have a back-up person assigned who attends all the meetings and is involved in the assessment.
 Two heads are better than one, and redundancy means that if someone can’t make a meeting for whatever reason, that you can still make progress.
-1. To get further participation, advertise in SIG meetings and channels for the project, as well as SIG-Security.
+1. To get further participation, advertise in SIG meetings and channels for the project, as well as SIG Security.
 Aim for a minimum of 4 people (a project expert, a security champion, and a backup for each), and a maximum of 8.
 This ensures that there is not overwhelming burden on any one individual but allows for a smooth decision-making process.
 1. Once you have a dedicated group of individuals ready to start the Security Assessment you can open an issue to request